sc0000/viz2-attention-tracking/README.md

 Heatmaps are painted using render targets, i.e. alpha maps drawn in real time.
 This unfortunately means that they won't be correct if there are overlapping sections in the UV maps!

+## Demo

+[Demo](https://youtu.be/GPDkiOAOd_M).
+The environment shown in the video is not included, but a simple test map with a few recorded heatmaps is.

 ## Build & Run

 Please note that this software has only ever been built, run, and tested on Windows 10 (64-bit).